Don’t let the cold weather catch you out!

 - Try to thaw the pipe with a hairdryer, but be sure to do this from a few centimeters away.

 - Turn off the water at the main stopcock

 - Turn off any other water heating installations you have in the property

 - Drain any water from the taps

 - Don’t turn anything back on until professional repairs have been completed

 Satsuma Loans could provide help with emergency expenses:

 Burst pipes are most likely to happen in winter, due to the drop in temperature which can cause pipes to freeze.

 Preventing bursts and limiting damage from leaks is invaluable, but in the event of an emergency, when your insurance and savings don’t cover the bill, you may need help to finance this unexpected expense.

 Satsuma Loans offers short-term loans to help people spread the cost of unexpected expenses.
-You can choose to borrow from £100 – £1000 and repay over 3–12 months in manageable weekly segments.
+You can choose to borrow from £100 – £1000 and repay over 3–12 months in monthly or weekly instalments.